rruizdev-zz/meli-dotnet/README.md

 > Assumming you've installed .NET Core SDK.
 Please, download and install it if you didn't make it yet.

+### Voilá!
-Voilá!
-This solution running local, in `http://localhost:1811`
+This solution running local, in `http://localhost:1811`.

+If you want to view methods and entities, you can see Swagger in `http://localhost:1811/swagger`.